 In general, placental mammals have a body temperature of 38°C. This is about 3°C higher than most marsupials and monotremes.

 The basal metabolic rates (BMRs) of placental mammals is about 30% higher than marsupial and monotreme mammals.
 This means they consume far more energy than an equivalent sized marsupial or monotreme.

 In general, placental mammals have fewer teeth than marsupials.
 They also grow two pairs of teeth, namely milk teeth, and adult teeth.

 Adult placental mammals do not have a cloaca.
 Embryonic placental mammals, however, have a rudimentary cloaca that evolves into a separate anus and genitalia such as the urethra and vagina in a female and urethra and penis in a male.
 (Note: there are a few rare exceptions).

-Marsupial Mammals Baby Outside the Body in a Pouch
+Marsupial Mammals Baby in a Pouch Outside the Body

 Marsupials also give birth to live babies like placental mammals.
 They, too, have a uterus and placenta.
 The key difference is that the marsupial placenta is more like a yolk sac, and the marsupial baby is attached to it for an extremely short period compared to a placental mammal.
 A tiny and underdeveloped offspring is then born.
 Typically the offspring of a marsupial mammal weighs just 0.003% of its mother’s bodyweight.
 It's tiny!